While ten years ago digital transformation may have seemed like a mere consideration for many businesses, today it’s becoming more of a necessity.

 Whether on-premise or in the cloud, Enterprise Content Management (ECM) is already playing a huge role in helping businesses deal with the complexity of data and assets that need to be managed.

-While ECM has revolutionised and continues to revolutionise the way businesses manage their information, Enterprise Content Management systems (ECMs) themselves are undergoing their own transformation.
+While ECM-driven digital transformation has revolutionised and continues to revolutionise the way businesses manage their information, Enterprise Content Management (ECM) systems.

 If you think about it, each file has data attributes associated with it.
 Things like: